shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 `python train_lpkt.py 0`

-after training, the model file will be stored in runs/, 1665554163 was used for our submission, you can also used the new trained model.
+after training, the model file will be stored in runs/, with similar name as 1665554163

-**To repeat our results:**

-`python test4task3.py 1665554163`

-**To train from start:**

 `python test4task3.py {model_name}`